arunkpv/vsd-hdp/README.md

 # VSD-HDP
-This GitHub repository is created as part of attending the VLSI Hardware Development Program ([VSD-HDP](https://www.vlsisystemdesign.com/hdp/), Cohort: 21 October, 2023 – 29 December, 2023).
+This GitHub repository is created as part of attending the VLSI Hardware Development Program ([VSD-HDP](https://www.vlsisystemdesign.com/hdp/), Cohort: ~~21-Oct.
+2023 to 29-Dec.
+2023~~, transferred to 20-Jan.
+2024 to 30-Mar.
+2024 ).
 <br />
 <br />
  **Table of Contents (with Progress Status)**